 Make the call today and start living the life you were meant to live....

 One of the first questions that therapists and counselors often get is "do you take my insurance?"
 It makes sense, really.
-Before I knew what I know now, I would have asked the same question.
-I am at least as thrifty as the next person and prefer to budget wisely for things.
-I get it.
-However, after working in this field for as long as I have, I have several concerns with using insurance and that is why I choose to take the time to educate my prospective clients on this topic, as I think it is so important, so why not share it with anyone who might care?
+Before we knew what we know now, we would have asked the same question.
+We are at least as thrifty as the next person and prefer to budget wisely for things.
+We get it.
+However, after working in this field for as long as we have, we have several concerns with using insurance and that is why we choose to take the time to educate my prospective clients on this topic, as we think it is so important, so why not share it with anyone who might care?

 Just like when you were a kid and asked your parents for money and they asked what for, the insurance company does too.
 They not only want to know what diagnosis is appropriate, but they want the details of your treatment plan, sometimes details of sessions, and THEY get to decide how many sessions they will pay for, how long the sessions should be, and which modalities they will pay for or not.
 Many insurance companies don't pay for the newer therapies, or have favorites they want therapists to use for a diagnosis (even if it doesn't fit with the client.)
 They also get to decide WHO you get to see.
 See the next reason...